 I first decided which Christmas saying I wanted and then went into Picmonkey and printed it out.

-wall mural, plus a turquoise-y color I had as well.
+After allowing the masking fluid to dry over night, I painted a simple beach scene.
+I used the paint samples from my wall mural, plus a turquoise-y color I had as well.
 I just blended it all with a large brush.

 I wanted to add a drift wood Christmas tree topped with a starfish to my beach, The only starfish I owned that was the right size, was this poor little guy, who had already seen a few other craft projects

 I glued his two broken arms back on with spackle, painted him white and sprinkled him with glamour dust.
 Better than new!